Jane Doe Advocacy Center (“Jane Doe”) is a registered 501(c)(3) non-profit organization. Our tax ID number is 45-4922853.

 Christopher Finney, Esq.

-Chris focuses his practice on personal injury at Finney Law Office, where he strives to help people who need access to the remedies of the legal system.
-After several years interning with the National Sports Agency, practicing criminal law at the Circuit Attorney’s Office, and representing insurance companies at a large insurance defense firm, Chris decided to focus his legal career on helping people attain justice.
+Chris focuses his practice on personal injury at Mutrux Finney, P.C., where he strives to help people who need access to the remedies of the legal system.
+After several years interning with the National Sports Agency, practicing criminal law at the Circuit Attorney’s Office, representing insurance companies at a large insurance defense firm, and working for a family practice, Chris decided to focus his legal career on helping people attain justice.
 His history includes countless small claims cases as well as multi-million dollar lawsuits where he fought for his clients and what he believed was right.
 Chris comes to Jane Doe to continue his mission of helping people attain justice through the tools of the legal system.

 J.D.
 2010, Saint Louis University

 Lorraine first learned about Jane Doe when she worked for a corporate tax company and spoke with the founder about the tax implications of starting a non-profit organization.
 Since then she has been a loyal supporter who believes in the important work of the organization to help survivors.
 She has been independently advocating for the cause among friends and family members since the organization’s founding.
 Now, as a small business owner in private practice, Lorraine loves using her skills as a CPA to assist people to help reduce the stress of tax preparation and audits.
 She developed an urge to participate in Jane Doe’s work to a greater degree than she could do through regular donations.
 Lorraine joined the board to become a part of the change she has observed in the community as a result of Jane Doe’s work.

 Jane Doe’s Board of Directors is responsible for the financial health and growth of the organization.
 All board members play an active role in fundraising.
 We are seeking dedicated, connected individuals to join the board.

 Questions before applying?